To City Of Havelock Water Customers

-Beginning Sunday, April 16th, 2017, the City of Havelock will temporarily stop adding ammonia in the drinking water disinfection process.
+Beginning Sunday morning, October 17, 2021, the City of Havelock will temporarily stop adding ammonia in the drinking water disinfection process.
 This annual change is required by federal and state regulations that govern the operations of water systems.
-The City of Havelock will resume adding ammonia in the disinfection process on Tuesday, May 16th, 2017.
-The City will also conduct system flushing (flushing of fire hydrants) in conjunction with the temporary disinfection change starting Sunday night, April 16th.
-Please, read the Frequently Asked Questions below for additional information.
+The City of Havelock will resume adding ammonia in the disinfection process on Wednesday, November 17, 2021.
+The City will also conduct system flushing (flushing of fire hydrants) in conjunction with the temporary disinfection change starting Sunday night, October 17, 2021.
+Please read the Frequently Asked Questions below for additional information.

 1. What is the current drinking water disinfection method?

 The current method of disinfection used by the City of Havelock is Chloramination.